-However, some dogs do not gain this confidence.
-They may have been left alone too long as puppies and were traumatized by it, or they were neglected or abused and are insecure.
+However, some dogs struggle to gain this confidence.
+They may have been left alone too long as puppies and were traumatized by it, or they were neglected and abused.
 These dogs often wreak havoc on a house: chewing on doorways, destroying furniture, barking and scratching incessantly on the door.
 Sadly, they may even be surrendered.
 Well-meaning people adopt them, but they still carry low self-esteem and exhibit their learned behavior of separation anxiety.

 The process of teaching dogs with separation anxiety to be alone requires a lot of time, patience, and positive reinforcement, but it can be done!